 Distance-based centrality measures

-These goes back at least to (above mentioned) ideas of Kurt Lewin.
+These were described in abstract terms by German/American psychologist Kurt Lewin and coworkers.
 In 1948, Alex Bavelas tried to translate these into a mathematical language.

 The central region of a structure is the class of all cells with the smallest [longest distance] to be found in the structure.